 You may experience blurred vision, dizziness, or drowsiness due to extremely low or high blood sugar levels.
 Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.

-Limit alcohol while taking this medication because it can increase the risk of developing hypoglycemia.
+Limit alcohol while taking this medication because it can increase your risk of developing low blood sugar.
 Alcohol can rarely interact with glipizide and cause a serious reaction (disulfiram-like reaction) with symptoms such as facial flushing, nausea, vomiting, dizziness, or stomach pain.
 Consult your doctor or pharmacist about the safe use of alcohol.

 Additional Glucotrol Information